I designed this rite of passage for my own motherhood, where I would be the one who would grow into something new. The result was simply wonderful!

 Don’t worry.
-At the airport, my tall guy squeezed me tight and let me kiss him on the cheek right in front of his friend.
+My tall guy squeezed me tight at the airport and let me kiss him on the cheek right in front of his friend.
 Then he hollered back, “I love you, mom!”

 In letting our sons grow up, we let them become everything, and we lose nothing.

 You love your son and daughter–but that doesn’t mean you always know the most effective ways to show that love, ways that will connect with their hearts, and stick with them no matter what life throws their way.

 These practical books by the authors of 100 Ways to Love Your Wife and 100 Ways to Love Your Husband give you 100 specific, actionable ideas you can implement to show love to your children, no matter what age they are.